CodeEquality/codeequality.github.io/_posts/2014-03-10-google-company-visit.md

 		</td>
 	</tr>
 </table>
 __This event will start at 10:00am sharp.
 Any latecomers will not be accommodated.__ Please plan to arrive at least 15 minutes before the event starts.
-You must also be able to stay for the whole event.
+You must also be able to stay for the entire event.

-All transport should be handled by participants.
+All transport to and from the Google Malaysia office should be handled by participants.

 ##How can I sign up?
 Here's what you have to do.
 Please take note of the deadlines!